 These are considered ideal temperatures, but it is recommended to keep it at 68 °F. Some people even keep their leopard geckos at 61 °F during the night but since this requires expert knowledge, we recommend not to go that low.

 The low nighttime temperatures encourage your leopard gecko to go into a deep sleep at night after hunting.
-Your leopard gecko’s sleep could be disrupted, though if the temperature in the cage is too warm.
+Your leopard gecko’s sleep could be disrupted if the cage temperature is too warm.

 Research has indicated that nighttime temperature drops are healthier for your gecko than if you were to maintain the same temperature as during the day.
 Leopard geckos are capable of withstanding temperatures as low as 60°F.

 If you find that your home is extremely cold, you may want to consider a heat source for your gecko at night.
 Ceramic heat emitters (like this one) or heat mats (like this one) are ideal ways to increase the temperature in your leopard geckos cage.

 Using Heat Mats To Maintain The Correct Temperature For Leopard Gecko During The Night

 Heat mats can increase the temperature in the cage perfectly if it is a bit too frosty in there for him.
 Especially during colder months when weather conditions are unfavorable, and the room temperature in your home is not ideal.

 A heat source would also be necessary during summer when air conditioning is turned on at night in your home.
 Leopard geckos would be uncomfortable and may struggle to try to find a space to warm up.